Los Angeles Theatre

-The Los Angeles Theatre is a 2,000-seat historic movie palace at 615 S. Broadway in the historic Broadway Theater District in Downtown Los Angeles.
+The Los Angeles Theatre is a 2,000-seat historic movie palace at 615 S. Broadway in the Jewelry District and Broadway Theater District in the historic core of Downtown Los Angeles.

 History

 This Los Angeles Theatre was constructed in late 1930 and early 1931.
 It was commissioned by H.L.
 Gumbiner, an independent film exhibitor from Chicago, who also built the nearby Tower Theatre.
 Designed by S. Charles Lee, and Samuel Tilden Norton, the theater features a French Baroque interior.
 With its grand central staircase and gold brocade drapes, it has for many years been considered to be among the city's most lavish landmarks.
 The opulent interior is said to have been modeled after the Hall of Mirrors in Versailles.
 A crystal fountain stands at the top of the grand staircase, a restaurant and a ballroom were on the lower level.